 Our primary goal at Adopt-A-Purr is to get homeless, rescued and stray kittens (and sometimes cats) adopted!
 Since the animals are found locally, we prefer to adopt locally.

-The kittens, cats, and many other animals that find their way to us usually do so through word-of-mouth from previous adopters, friends and neighbors, and our local veterinarians.
+The kittens, cats, and many other animals that find their way to us typically do so through word-of-mouth from previous adopters, friends, neighbors, and our local veterinarians.
 We take in orphans, newborns, and other young kittens.
 We are not an adult cat rescue, although we will try to take in moms with their kittens when we can.
 We also sometimes take in older kittens or adult cats if we have space and time.
+We also offer to take back and rehome any of our own kittens/cats that the owners can no longer keep.

 We are not traders or resellers.
 We do not breed kittens or cats.
 Our animals are all strays, orphans, ferals, homeless, or in situations that are unsustainable (divorce, death, job loss, major life changes).
 We put our time, love, vet care, and resources into every kitten.
 All so we can adopt them out to the best homes possible.